As languages go, English is a comparatively new kid on the block.

 we cyston (we kissed)

-Nouns, adjectives and articles also had different forms which reflected whether they were singular or plural, masculine, feminine or neuter, and their case or grammatical function.
+Nouns, adjectives and articles also had different forms which reflected whether they were singular or plural, masculine, feminine or neuter, as well as their case or grammatical function.
 For example, the noun stan (stone) is masculine, the noun glaf (glove) is feminine, and the word bedd (bed) is neuter.
 The three words in the modern English phrase "of the people" translates into Old English as two words, ðeode (the) ðære (people).
 These words have grammatical endings which indicate that ðære is a singular noun and that its grammatical gender is feminine.
 Also, instead of using "of" to indicate belonging it shows possession grammatically with the dative ending "e".3

 The Norman Conquest